 - Preheat the oven to 450ºF.

-- Place the yuca in a pot with 1 teaspoon salt and add enough water to cover by about 2 inches.
+- Place in a pot with 1 teaspoon salt and add enough water to cover by about 2 inches.
 Cover tightly with a lid and bring to a boil.
-Then reduce the heat to low and gently simmer with the lid ajar until the yuca is just starting to cook through but is not yet soft, about 5 minutes.
-Drain in a colander and let the yuca stand for 5 minutes to dry.
+Then reduce the heat to low and simmer with the lid ajar until the yuca is just starting to cook through but is not yet soft, about 5 minutes.
+Drain, then transfer back to the dry pot, and let the yuca stand for 5 minutes to dry out.

-- Place the yuca back in the dry pot where you boiled it and drizzle with about 3 tablespoons of oil and season with a generous pinch of salt.
-Toss to coat evenly and arrange on a large baking sheet in a single layer.
+- Drizzle yuca with 3 tablespoons of oil and season with salt.
+Toss to coat evenly and transfer to a large baking sheet in a single layer.
 (See Note 2) Roast until the fries are golden brown, about 25 minutes, flipping once halfway through baking.

 - Meanwhile, make the dip.
 In a blender, combine all the sauce ingredients.
 Blend until smooth.
 Taste and adjust the seasonings, if needed.
 Chill until ready to serve.

-- Serve the fries immediately, with the dip.
+- Serve the fries hot, alongside the dip.

 Notes